Events

 Friday second workshop session

-FA1 - Mentally Healthy Schools - Billy Burke, SAMH
+FA1 - Mentally Healthy Schools - Billy Burke, SAMH - This workshop is fully booked.

 Billy Burke, Head of Service with Scottish Action for Mental Health (SAMH) and former secondary head teacher, will provide some insights into how school communities can work together to nurture positive mental health and wellbeing for all.